wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Florence** I agree... if those two don't get through to next week's show, I'll pickle my walnuts!
 SEVEN!!!

+**Layabout** You see...
+I TOLD you Strictly was their achilles heel.

 **Suey** _To OWBB_ Should we finish them off like?

 **Obi-Wan** No Mr Suey.
 A Jedi's goal is to defend life, not take it.
-These ladies have been consumed by a dark force, Blue John Eyeshadow destroys everything it meets, The Dames are merely victims.
+These... "ladies" have been consumed by a dark force, Blue John Eyeshadow destroys everything it meets, The Dames are its victims.
+We must take it away from them, for their own good, and to restore balance in the universe.

-**Florence:** _Desperately_ But we NEED Blue Eyeshadow, to keep us looking feminine.
+**Florence:** _Snapping out of the trance_ But we NEED Blue Eyeshadow, to keep us looking feminine.

-**Dorothy:** But Blue Eyeshadow is SO last century.
-I'm a Tik Tok influencer, all the youngsters follow me, I've got my finger on the pulse of the make-up world, and I've got to tell you...
+**Dorothy:** I hope you don't mind me saying, I'd have mentioned it earlier, but I didn't want to interrupt, you seemed a bit busy, what with all that invading and tortuing and whatnot.
+Anyway, where was I... oh yes...
+Blue Eyeshadow... it doesn't really suit your skin tones, and it's SO last century.
+I've got my finger on the pulse of the make-up world.
+I'm a Tik Tok influencer, all the youngsters follow me, and I've got to tell you...
 It's all about orange these days!

 **Beatrice:** Orange?